 My research project entails research questions concerning evolutionary biology, principally focused on a functional morphological study of the skeleton.
 To do so I employ different types of 3D geometric morphometric and comparative approaches.
-I explore the influence of body mass on the shape of bones and I investigate the interrelationships among the shape of each element in the context of locomotion with a special focus on grasping behaviours.
+I investigate the interrelationships between the musculoskeletal system (head, forelimb and hindlimb) in the context of locomotion (with a special focus on grasping behaviours) and life history traits (such as type of life cycle).
 In all my analyses I take into account the phylogenetic history of the species under study to better understand the effect of shared ancestry in explaining the observed ecomorphological patterns.
-In the context of the current postdoc, I want to incorporate an explicit ethological approach allowing me to quantify 1) behaviour, 2) anatomy and 3) function in an explicit evolutionary context using a tetrapod model system (frogs, lizards, mammals).
+In the context of my research, I am using integrative approaches allowing me to quantify 1) anatomy, 2) function 3) behaviour and 4) life history in an explicit evolutionary context using a tetrapod as model system (frogs, lizards, snakes, birds and mammals).

-My research is at the interface of these approaches:
+My research is integrative and at the interface of these approaches:

-- THE INFLUENCE OF GRASPING ABILITY ON FORELIMB LONG BONE SHAPE IN PROSIMIANS
+THE INFLUENCE OF GRASPING ABILITY ON FORELIMB LONG BONE SHAPE IN PROSIMIANS AND TETRAPODS

 Puzzle box trial with Cheirogaleus medius.
 Puzzle boxe was designed by Hugues Clamouze (Photo credit: David Haring)